 - Lycra/Spandex: 135 °C (275 °F)

 - Nylon: 135 °C (275 °F)

 How to Manage the Temperature of Your Iron

 Unless you are just ironing a single garment, separate your wrinkled clothing and linens by type of fabric before you begin ironing.
-Start by ironing the items that require the lowest temperature-acetate, nylon-then move to silks, polyester, and other synthetic fabrics.
+Start by ironing the items that require the lowest temperature like acetate and nylon.
+Then move to silks, polyester, and other synthetic fabrics.
 Finally, iron cotton and linen fabrics.

-If you must switch back to a lower iron temperature, give your iron at least five minutes to cool down before using again.
+If you must switch back to a lower iron temperature, give your iron at least five minutes to cool down before you use it again.
 You'll be glad you did!

 When in doubt about what temperature to use, start low and iron on the wrong side of the fabric with a pressing cloth.
 You can always move the temperature up gradually to remove tougher wrinkles and still prevent scorching.
 Scorch marks can be difficult to remove but not always impossible if caught early and treated while they are light in color.